Superhot Rock Energy

 The Earth’s heat is a carbon-free energy source.
 Unlike fossil fuel power, no direct carbon dioxide (CO₂) will be emitted in the process of generating power in dry rock.
 Superhot rock also represents an advantage over commercial hydrothermal geothermal systems, which harvest hydrothermal fluids that sometimes contain carbon dioxide.
 Because superhot rock energy will work in hot dry rock, which is highly unlikely to contain free CO₂, it’s envisioned as an entirely carbon-free form of energy.

 Is superhot rock energy renewable, or does it risk depleting the Earth’s heat?

 Superhot rock energy does not risk depleting the Earth’s heat.
 On human timescales, superhot rock energy is endless, the ultimate renewable resource.
+One estimate suggests that 0.1% of the Earth’s heat could meet our world’s energy needs for 2 million years.
 Scientists predict that the Earth will continue to produce geothermal heat for billions of years, and the amount of energy needed by humans is tiny compared to the energy produced.
 Human geothermal use will not affect the Earth’s heat in any meaningful way.

 How can superhot rock energy help produce hydrogen?